 Make your dressing by combining all of the ingredients in your blender.
-Pulse to combine evenly and blend until smooth and creamy.
+Pulse then blend until smooth and creamy.

-To plate: I like to use a large serving platter.
+To plate this delicious salad I like to use a large serving platter.
 Evenly spread out half of the roasted cauliflower, almonds, pomegranate, lentils, mint and dressing.
-Repeat this process and voila!
-A super colourful crowd pleasing and hearty veggie-full salad!
-Enjoy x *see below for cooks notes including swaps and substitutes.
+Repeat this process and voila, you have yourself a super colourful crowd pleasing and hearty veggie-full salad!

-COOKS NOTES: WHOLE ROASTED CAULI: If you would like to make this into a whole roast cauli I definitely suggest making it at home so you can serve it straight out of the oven.
-It looks so pretty and is such a great addition to a spread if you are hosting a pot-luck type dinner too!
-With all the same ingredients follow the same recipe but instead of preparing the cauliflower to roast in florets, cut the base off the cauliflower.
-Sit it, base down on a baking paper lined tray and coat in the oils and spices.
+COOKS NOTES GENERAL: Whole roasted cauli - If you would like to make this into a whole roasted cauli dish, I definitely suggest making it for visitors at home so that you can serve it straight out of the oven.
+It looks so pretty and is a great addition to a spread if you are hosting a potluck dinner too!
+With all of the same ingredients follow the recipe as is, but instead of preparing the cauliflower to roast in florets, cut the base off the cauliflower.
+Sit it base down on a baking paper-lined tray and coat in the oils and spices.
 Roast in the oven for 90 minutes, checking every now and then.
-To check that it is done I used a skewer or a thin knife.
-If it goes right through with no resistance, it is perfect and ready.
-To plate this version up I like to pour the dressing onto a large plate, pop the cauliflower on top and sprinkle with the other ingredients.
+I used a skewer or a thin knife to check when it's done.
+If it goes right through with no resistance it's perfect and ready.
+To plate this version I like to pour the dressing onto a large plate, pop the cauliflower on top and sprinkle with the other ingredients.
 Then cut into sections!
-Swaps: - Instead of almonds you can use any toasted nut.
-Macadamias, and walnuts would be my pick. - Nut free option - toast some seeds instead.
-Pumpkin, sunflower or sesame seeds would be delicious.
+SWAPS: Almonds - You can use any toasted nut.
+Macadamias and walnuts would be my pick.
+Nut free - Try toasting some seeds instead.
+Pumpkin, sunflower or sesame seeds would all be delicious.
 That element of crunch is really nice in this salad so for a nut and seed free option try toasting some buckwheat kernels or even roasting some chickpeas.
-YUM! - If you are not a fan of cauliflower, this would also be SO delicious with some eggplant! - If you do not have lentils handy, some chickpeas is a yummy and hearty addition. - For that sweet element instead of fresh pomegranate you can also use dried cranberries or even currents.
-SO GOOD. - Instead of mint: coriander and parsley both work really well in this salad. - A nice addition if you want to add a salty or tangy element, are either capers or pickled red onion.
+YUM!
+Cauliflower - If you are not a fan of cauliflower, this would also be SO delicious with some eggplant!
+Lentils - - If you do not have lentils handy, some chickpeas are a yummy and hearty addition.
+Pomegranate - For that sweet element, instead of fresh pomegranate you can also use dried cranberries or even currents.
+SO GOOD!
+Mint - Coriander and parsley both work really well in this salad.
+ADDITIONS: A nice addition if you want to add a salty or tangy element, are either capers or pickled red onion.